in28minutes/in28minutes.github.io/_blog/articles/2017-01-29-spring-boot-autoconfiguration-top20.md

 ```

-Above examples are typical with any Spring framework implementation or integration with other frameworks.
+The examples presented here are typical of any Spring framework installation or interface with other frameworks.

 ## Spring Boot : Can we think different?